JetBrains/teamcity-documentation/topics/multinode-setup.md

 [//]: # (title: Multinode Setup)
 [//]: # (auxiliary-id: Multinode Setup)

 TeamCity allows configuring and starting one or more secondary server instances (nodes) in addition to the main one.
-The main and secondary nodes operate under the same license and share the TeamCity data directory and the database.
+The main and secondary nodes operate under the same license and share the TeamCity Data Directory and the database.

 Using the multinode setup, you can:
 * Set up a high-availability TeamCity installation that will have zero read downtime.
 A secondary node will allow users read operations during the downtime of the main server (for example, during the upgrade).